June 11, 2018 · Performance Management,

 - Integration with goals: The above performance review templates are aligned with the individual goals, allowing seamless flow of information from the goal-setting module to the review-and-assessment module.

-- Customizable workflows: While the BizMerlin PMS system defines certain guiding review workflows to make the process easier for reviewers, it also allows them the option to themselves define customized workflows that adapt to their processes.
+- Customizable workflows: While the BizMerlin Performance Management system defines certain guiding review workflows to make the process easier for reviewers, it also allows them the option to themselves define customized workflows that adapt to their processes.
 This means that assigning tasks and establishing deadlines is now much easier and accurately done.

 - Individual or batch reviews: Often the most pressing complaint of business managers is the amount of time involved in carrying out performance reviews.
 BizMerlin addresses this problem by incorporating the feature to launch performance reviews individually for people, or even in whole batches.
 For example, a manager is able to launch multiple reviews with a single click, for people across his or her teams, departments or other organizational pockets.